SixArm/mast-cell-help/topics/adrenaline/index.md

 * **Stimulation of Lipolysis**: Adrenaline promotes the breakdown of fat stores (lipolysis) to release fatty acids into the bloodstream, for additional energy.

-* **Emergency medication**: In emergency situations, synthetic forms of adrenaline (epinephrine) are sometimes administered as a medication, particularly in cases of severe allergic reactions, anaphylaxis, cardiac arrest, or acute asthma attacks.
+* **Emergency medication**: Adrenaline is sometimes administered as a medication for severe allergic reactions, anaphylaxis, cardiac arrest, or acute asthma attacks.